Discovery of disease-causing pathogens: 19th-century discoveries

-Vibrio cholerae (1849-1884)
+Vibrio cholerae (1849–1884)

 Vibrio cholerae bacteria are transmitted through contaminated water.
-Once ingested, the bacteria colonizes the intestinal tract of the host and produces a toxin which causes body fluids to flow across the lining of the intestine.
+Once ingested, the bacteria colonize the intestinal tract of the host and produce a toxin which causes body fluids to flow across the lining of the intestine.
 Death can result in 2–3 hours from dehydration if no treatment is provided.

-Before the discovery of an infectious cause, the symptoms of cholera were thought to be caused by an excess of bile in the patient; the disease cholera gets its name from the Greek word choler meaning bile.
+Before the discovery of an infectious cause, the symptoms of cholera were thought to be caused by an excess of bile in the patient; the disease cholera gets its name from the Greek word χολή, meaning bile.
 This theory was consistent with humorism, and led to such medical practices as bloodletting.
 The bacterium was first reported in 1849 by Gabriel Pouchet, who discovered it in stools from patients with cholera, but he did not appreciate the significance of this presence.
 The first scientist to understand the significance of Vibrio cholerae was the Italian anatomist Filippo Pacini, who published detailed drawings of the organism in "Microscopical observations and pathological deductions on cholera" in 1854.
-He published further papers in 1866, 1871, 1876 and 1880, which were ignored by the scientific community.
+He published further papers in 1866, 1871, 1876, and 1880, which were ignored by the scientific community.
 He correctly described how the bacteria caused diarrhea, and developed treatments that were found to be effective.
-Whilst John Snow's epidemiological maps were well recognised, and led to the removal of the Broad Street pump handle, e.g. 1854 Broad Street cholera outbreak.
-In 1874, scientific representatives from 21 countries voted unanimously to resolve that cholera was caused by environmental toxins from miasmatas, or clouds of unhealthy substances which float in the air.
+Whilst John Snow's epidemiological maps were well recognized and led to the removal of the Broad Street pump handle (e.g., the 1854 Broad Street cholera outbreak), in 1874, scientific representatives from 21 countries voted unanimously to resolve that cholera was caused by environmental toxins from miasmata, or clouds of unhealthy substances which float in the air.
 In 1884, Robert Koch re-discovered Vibrio cholerae as a causal element in cholera.
 Some scientists opposed the new theory, and even drank cholera cultures to disprove it:

 Von Pettenkofer considered his experience proof that Vibrio cholerae was harmless, as he did not develop cholera from consuming the culture.
-Between 1849 when Pouchet discovered Vibrio cholerae and 1891, over a million people died in cholera epidemics in Europe and Russia.
+Between 1849, when Pouchet discovered Vibrio cholerae, and 1891, over a million people died in cholera epidemics in Europe and Russia.
 In 1995, researchers published a study in Science explaining why some persons are able to be infected with cholera without symptoms, possibly explaining why Pettenkofer did not get sick.
 The study showed that a series of genetic mutations in some people provide resistance to cholera toxin; but these mutations come at a price.
 If too many of them occur in a person, they will develop cystic fibrosis, an incurable and often fatal genetic disorder.